jonnyhuck/huckathon.org/Frequently-Asked-Questions.md

 #### I’ve signed up to OpenStreetMap and its showing a map but how do I get to the area you want us to map?

-The first time you log in, OpenStreetMap might not direct you to the correct location.
-If this happens then simply close the tab, click *"I've given up mapping this square"* and get a new square (it might even give you the same one!).
+The first time you log in, OpenStreetMap might not direct you to the correct location on the map.
+If this happens then simply close the OpenStreetMap tab and return to the Community Mapping tab.
+Click *"I've given up mapping this square"* and it will give you a new square (possibly even the same one!), then press *"Start Mapping"* and the OpenStreetMap tab will open as expected.

 #### I have clicked on a feature (e.g. a hut or a path) to classify it, and it is not giving me the classification options that I need